THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 b) insurable values,

-c) control and accountability, and accounting for depreciation.
+c) control and accountability,

 Financial Statement Information